Marian Hope Handbook

 In preparation of accidents that may occur, it is strongly recommended that your child bring a backpack to MHC containing a complete change of clothing.
 If your child wears diapers, please include a sufficient supply.
 Backpacks will also be used to transport your child’s crafts and art projects as well as notifications to parents.

 Feel free to include notes to the MHC staff as needed.
 All backpacks and loose clothing (e.g., jackets & hats) should be clearly marked with your child’s name.
+We recommend sending your child in closed toe shoes.
 Hats, mittens, and warm clothing must be worn during the cooler seasons for outdoor playtime.
 Hats and/or sunglasses are strongly recommended during sunny weather.

 - Please bring your child to class on time.
 Notify MHC with as much advance notice as possible if your child will be late or absent.